 Being a Church Warden is a key role in the life of a parish.
-We understand that by accepting this role as a lay volunteer you are taking on some important roles and responsibilities alongside your vicar.

 You are responsible for the smooth running of your church and are considered by many as the leading members of your church community.